becem-gharbi/nuxt-directus/README.md

 **IMPORTANT**

 _This version `2` is based on the new Directus SDK.
-The previous version based on the old Directus SDK is `v1`._
+The version based on the old Directus SDK is `v1`._

 - ✔️ Typescript first
 - ✔️ Lightweight & dependency free